Cancer Statistics, Liver Cancer and Bile Duct Cancer in Thailand

 Some striking similarities and differences can be noted :

-2) Most cancers are most common regardless of the area : lung cancer, colon and rectum cancer, breast cancer, uterus cancer.
+2) Most common cancers are the same in both Thailand and U.S.A.: lung cancer, colon and rectum cancer, breast cancer, uterus cancer.
+Prostate cancer has quite a lower incidence in Thailand though.

 Intermediate magnification micrograph of hepatocellular carcinoma the most common form of primary liver cancer.